 Central State Hospital (CSH) located in Petersburg, Virginia offers two doctoral internship positions in forensic clinical psychology.
 This internship training program provides the intern with exposure to the full range of mental disorders typically seen in forensic and inpatient psychiatric settings.
 The internship training program offers education and supervision in the practice of clinical and forensic psychology, a primary goal of which is to prepare the intern for the practice of psychology with a seriously mentally ill population.
 Central State Hospital provides services to male and female adults with serious mental illnesses, many of whom also have diagnoses of substance abuse disorders and/or intellectual disability.
 Our patient population includes pre- and post-trial forensic patients receiving court-ordered evaluation and treatment, patients who have been adjudicated not guilty by reason of insanity who are receiving evaluation and/or treatment, and non-forensic patients receiving treatment under civil commitment.
 Formal didactic training is offered both on-site and at the Institute for Law, Psychiatry, and Public Policy (ILPPP) at the University of Virginia.
 The interns also receive dedicated research time.

 This is a full-time, one-year position that is designed to meet all supervision and training requirements for doctoral internship as outlined by APPIC and APA guidelines.
-The internship year begins in August.
-The stipend is approximately $37,000 and the intern receives health and malpractice insurance, as well as paid leave time.
-Applications are currently being accepted for the 2023-2024 internship year.
-Applications for consideration in the first APPIC match cycle are due by December 1, 2022.
-Interested applicants are encouraged to email Dr. Rachel Lane (rachel.lane@dbhds.virginia.gov), Director of Psychology and Training Director with any questions or to submit an application. .
+The internship year begins in August, with a stipend of approximately $37,000.
+The intern also receives health and malpractice insurance, as well as paid leave time.
+Applications are currently being accepted for the 2024-2025 internship year.
+The application window for consideration in the first 2024-2025 APPIC match cycle closed December 1, 2023.
+However, applications for future cycles are accepted each fall, and interested applicants are encouraged to email our Director of Psychology and Training Director Dr. Rachel Lane (rachel.lane@dbhds.virginia.gov) with any questions.